 This course covers the historical, social, and artistic development of the western film genre from 1903 to the present.
 CSU, UC

-FILM 125C FILM GENRES: Drama

-Cross-listed with HUMA 189C 54 hours lecture: 54 hours total
+FILM 125C FILM GENRES: Drama Cross-listed with HUMA 189C

 This course covers the historical, social and artistic development of the drama film genre from the 1940s to the present.
 CSU, UC

 FILM 125D FILM GENRES: Musical